kanidm/kanidm/kanidm_book/src/oauth2.md

 For an authorisation to proceed, all scopes requested must be available in the final scope set that is granted to the account.
 This final scope set can be built from implicit and mapped scopes.

+This use of scopes is the primary means to control who can access what resources.
+For example, if you have a resource server that will always request a scope of "read", then you can limit the "read" scope to a single group of users by a scope map so that only they may access that resource.

 ## Configuration